univention/office365/doc/README-code.md

 Several functions have being implemented to help with the development of the connector.

-#### UCR Helper
+#### Univention Configuration Registry Helper

-Univention Configuration Registry Helper.
-This class is used to get the configuration values from the UCR related to the office365 connector.
+[UCRHelper](/modules/univention/office365/ucr_helper.py) class is used to get the configuration values from the UCR related to the office365 connector.
 Convenience methods are being implemented to get and process the values from the UCR.
 Any operation related to UCR for this connector should be implemented in this class.

-#### UDM Helper
+#### Univention Directory Manager Helper

-Univention Directory Manager Helper.
-This class is used to get the UDM objects related to the office365 connector.
+[UDMHelper](/modules/univention/office365/udm_helper.py) class is used to get the UDM objects related to the office365 connector.
 Convenience methods are being implemented to get and process the objects from UDM.
 Any operation related to UDM for this connector should be implemented in this class.

 #### JsonStorage

-This class can be used to store data in json format.
-This class is used mainly by AzureAccount.
+[JsonStorage](/modules/univention/office365/microsoft/jsonstorage.py) class can be used to store data in json format.
+This class is used mainly by `AzureAccount`.

 Using this class is easy, you only need to instance it with the name of the file where you want to save the data.

-This class have 3 methods:
+This class has the following methods:

-* `read`: Read data from file and return it.
-If the load process fail it return a empty dict
+* `read()`: Read data from file and return it.
+If the load process fail it returns a empty Python dictionary.
-* `write`: Update the data with new data.
+* `write()`: Update the data with new data.
-* `purge`: Write an empty dict in the file.
+* `purge()`: Write an empty dict in the file.

-*_Note_*: In write and purge operation the class set permissions for listener user.
+*_Note_*: In write and purge operation the class sets permissions for listener user.

 ### Examples